chinu6147/git-demo/README.md

 # git-demo
-thisis my git demo repository
+this is my git demo repository name - chinmay asodekar